leonleidner/text-to-sql-agent/README.md

 **Bridging the gap between complex databases and actionable business insights.**

-LUMEN is an advanced **Text-to-SQL Agent** designed to demonstrate the power of Generative AI in Enterprise Data Analytics.
+LUMEN | Data Intelligence Agent is an advanced **Text-to-SQL Agent** designed to demonstrate the power of Generative AI in Enterprise Data Analytics.
 It allows non-technical stakeholders to query complex SQL databases using natural language, receive accurate answers, and visualize trends instantly.

 ---